alexvcasillas/animated-styled-components/README.md

 * `iteration`: This property receives and integer greater than 0 or the **literal** 'infinite' and will set the amount of iterations the animation should be doing until it goes out (if it should).

 ### Transitions Prop

-*NOTE: the validation logic of the transitions are implemented but not the transition logic itself so this will not work yet even if you pass valid data in the prop.*

 The `transitions` prop is an `array` of `objects` with the desired transitions that should be handled and needs to have the following structure: